 Examples of services not to report:

-- Services that are part of routine care of all patients.
+- Services that are integral to the routine care of all patients.

 - Taxi vouchers and other transportation with a primary purpose to increase revenue for the hospital, such as transporting insured seniors from a community retirement center.